Skip to main content

 • Monitoring for recurrence: After you finish treatment, you’ll have regular follow-ups to look for any signs of recurrence.
 If there’s concern that your prostate cancer has returned, you may need a PET scan to look for new cancer cells.

-What should you expect during a PET scan?
+What should you expect during a PET scan for prostate cancer?

 There’s not much you need to do to prepare for your PET scan.
-Depending on the type of tracer you’re getting, you might need to:
+Depending on the type of tracer you’re getting, you might need to do the following:

 • Avoid eating or drinking anything for 6 hours before your scan.
 But you can drink water and take routine medication.